otiliamacau/databricks_bootcamp/README.md

 # databricks_bootcamp
 This repository contains a complete, real-world Data Lakehouse implementation built on Databricks, including datasets, notebooks, SQL examples, and exercises.
-Everything here is designed to help you understand how modern data teams use Databricks in practice, from data ingestion and transformation to analytics-ready data products.

 ---
 This project follows the **Medallion Architecture**: